-Sydney Harbour Bridge, this is the best view in town.
-It is also a lot
+Harbour Bridge, this is the best view in town.
+It is also a lot cheaper,

-cheaper, takes up less time and is easier to do than the Sydney Harbour
+takes up less time and is easier to do than the Sydney Harbour Bridge

-Bridge Climb.
-Against this, the Bridge Climb will feel like more of
+Climb.
+Against this, the Bridge Climb will feel like more of an accomplishment,

-an accomplishment, hey! you have just climbed the Sydney Harbour Bridge!
+hey!
+You have just climbed the Sydney Harbour Bridge!
+There is nothing

-the world stretching out beneath, and all around you.
-You came to see
+out beneath, and all around you.
+You came to see Sydney didn't you?